April 30th, 2016

 “No, I just got promoted” Taylor says, a smile crossing her lips.

 “Oh here we go again.”
 Audrey groans.
-In the distance the sounds of machine guns, and alien shrieks grows louder as the horrors from the darkest corners of the multiverse focus all of their attention on Arkham.
+In the distance the sounds of machine guns, air-raid sirens, and alien shrieks grows louder as the horrors from the darkest corners of the multiverse focus all of their attention on Arkham.

 “For your information Missy, Gaius Calway promoted me himself.” snaps Taylor.